 It is a step that mainly includes an examination of different components of material like words, paragraphs, sentences, and overall structure.
-After that, you need to relate all attributes, patterns, and themes that should be relevant to research Questions.
+After that, you need to relate all attributes, patterns, and themes that should be relevant to the research questions.

-After that, you need to analyze the material of wording and statements which represent the authoritarian and democratic political ideologies that involve the behavior of people towards authority and liberal values.
+After that, you need to analyze the material of wording and statements which represent the authoritarian and democratic political ideologies that involve the behaviour of people toward authority and liberal values.

 After assigning the specific attributes to different components of the material, you need to reveal outcomes for examining the functions and meaning of language.
-It is a step where you need to keep in mind information which you have analyzed in association with a wider context which you have developed for drawing conclusions and answering research questions.
+It is a step where you need to keep in mind information that you have analyzed in association with a wider context that you have developed for drawing conclusions and answering research questions.

 Example: After analyzing the information it has been found that there is a difference in the language of material which is published before regimes.
 When performing analysis you need to focus on the Quality and necessity of products or services.
 It has also been found that the material which was published after the regime mainly concentrates on requirements and providing value to consumers.
 After that you need to make a comparison between the outcome and research ideology.
 The conclusion drawn from the analysis is that it is a shift in political conditions which has drive formulation of effective communication strategy for national businesses.